 What is the best way to approach the day, in accordance with the Tao?
 It certainly isn’t charging into battle.
 It also isn’t going with the flow, as some books and people may preach.

-Here’s a puzzle for you: What do you see in this grid above?
+Here’s a puzzle that may help you think about today — and tomorrow and every day after that.
+What do you see in this grid below?
 What do you think it represents?

-Okay, it’s not a difficult puzzle.
+Okay, it’s not intended to be a difficult puzzle.
 The answer is “one year.”
 The columns represent days and the rows are the twelve months of the year, so each day of the year occupies one square.